kakopappa/RaspberryPiPicoSinricPro/README.md

         DEVICE_IDS      - the device ID(s) from Sinric Pro

 For this particular example you will need a "dimmer switch" set up and assign it's ID to DIMMER_ID.

-This can be built under VSCode with the Raspberry Pi Pico extension.

 The connection to the Sinric Pro server is initiated by the following code.